Kisses on the Bottom: Commercial performance

 Kisses on the Bottom peaked at number 3 on the UK Albums Chart, and number 5 on the US Billboard 200.
 It also debuted at number 17 on Billboard's Jazz Albums listings, before climbing to number 1 the following week.
 In addition, it hit number 2 on the Billboard Tastemaker Albums chart, just behind Van Halen's A Different Kind of Truth, and number 5 on the magazine's Digital Albums chart.

 Track listing

 Deluxe edition

 The deluxe version of the album includes two additional tracks (including "Baby's Request", a rerecording of a Wings song from the Back to the Egg album), a download code for access to an exclusive live show available from McCartney's website a week after the album's release, and longer liner notes and expanded album packaging, including three postcards.
-The US deluxe edition of the CD is 16 tracks which is available exclusively through Target stores.
+The US deluxe edition of the CD is 16 tracks which was available exclusively through Target stores.